GaloisInc/cryptol/docs/RefMan/TypeDeclarations.rst

   newtype NewT a b = { seq : [a]b } deriving (Eq, Cmp)

-The keyword ``deriving`` is followed by a parenthesized list of constraint names.
+The keyword ``deriving`` is followed by a parenthesized non-empty list of constraint names.

 .. _enums: